faroukmiled/ntt/README_packaging.md

 ## Install pip-tools dependency management tool

-Install [pip-tools](https://pypi.org/project/pip-tools/) is a tool which computes dependencies and install packages.
+[pip-tools](https://pypi.org/project/pip-tools/) is a tool which computes dependencies and install packages.

 [pipdeptree](https://github.com/tox-dev/pipdeptree) is optional.
 It is a command-line tool that display dependency trees.